suhajda3/woocommerce-barion-pixel/README.md

 ## License

-This plugin is provided as-is for implementing Barion Pixel on WooCommerce sites.
+This plugin is provided as-is for implementing Full Barion Pixel for WooCommerce sites.
 Use at your own risk and always test thoroughly before deploying to production.